 And then, TAKE ACTION!

-Once you go through this guide, by the end of it, you will understand why I had to say this to you! 😉
+Once you go through this guide, you will understand why I had to say this to you! 😉

 I live in London and often travel to India to visit my family.
-How much does a flight to India cost, makes a difference as that is where a significant chunk of trip expense goes.
+How much a flight to India cost makes a difference as that is where a significant chunk of trip expense goes.
 So spending a couple of hours sifting through different sites is not a bad idea.

-How I book my flights to India to get the best deals
+How I book my flight tickets to India to get the best deals?

-These are usually the steps I follow to get the best deals on my flights.
+These are the steps I follow to get the best deals on my flights.

 #1.
 Dates and destination city

-First things first, plan my dates of travel and preferred airport in India.
+First things first, plan my travel dates and preferred airport of departure in the UK and arrival in India.

 #2.
 Hide your searches

-Open a new browser tab in Incognito mode in Chrome (or similar mode in Firefox or Safari if you are using a Mac).
-Why?
+Open a new browser tab in Incognito mode in Chrome (Private Window in Firefox or Safari, if you are using a Mac).

 #3.
 Search flights using comparison websites

-Start with flight comparison sites (I have listed the ones I frequently) – for a start, I stick to 1 comparison site (and it is usually any of these – KAYAK, Skyscanner or Momondo – more details about these later!).
+Start with flight comparison sites (I have listed the ones I frequently).
+To start with, I stick to one comparison site (and it is usually any of these – KAYAK, Skyscanner or Momondo – more details about these later!).

 #4.
 Add flights with one stop to the search

-For starters, I prefer to book cheap direct flights to India from London but that’s not possible every time, so I also add flights with one stop to my search filter which ends up being less expensive.
-Taking a via Dubai trip with a short 2-hour stop won’t make much a different in terms of time but depending on what days you are booking for, you can save some serious money adding one stop-over!
+I prefer to book cheap direct flights to India from London, but that’s not possible every time, so I also add flights with one-stop to my search filter, which ends up being less expensive.
+Taking a via Dubai trip with a short 2-hour stop won’t make much of a difference in terms of time but, depending on what days you are looking for, you can save some serious money adding one stop-over!

 #5.
 Try changing dates of travel

-When I check different options on flight comparison sites, I also try changing my dates of travel by 1-2 days.
+When I check different options on flight comparison sites, I also try changing my travel dates by 1-2 days.

 Why?
 Flight fares depend on the dates of travel you want to book and how much those days are in demand.
-Flights for weekends, public holidays in UK and festivals in India, are expensive than on working days (you knew that already!).
-If you can avoid travelling on the weekend, or on public holidays, you will get cheap fares.
+Flights for weekends, public holidays in the UK, and festivals in India are more expensive than working days (you knew that already!).
+If you can avoid travelling on the weekend or public holidays, you will get cheap fares.
 So play around with different options.

-Southall Travel – When you were new to the UK and booked flights to India for the first time, chances are you would have done it using Southall Travels.
-For ST, word-of-mouth is doing unpaid advertising, and they are very popular among Indians in the UK.
+When you were new to the UK and booked flights to India for the first time, chances are you would have done it using Southall Travels.
+For ST, word-of-mouth is doing unpaid advertising, and they are prevalent among Indians in the UK.

-So what I do it this: once I know the best deal I am getting from flight comparison sites, I call Southall Travel to check if they can beat the price.
+So what I do is this: once I know the best deal am getting from flight comparison sites, I call Southall Travel to check if they can beat the price.

 So, these are the sites I use to book my air tickets.
 The takeaway is to shop around to get the best quotes for your flights.
 Go with the one you save money with!

-Tips to get the cheapest flight fares to India
+Tips to Get the Cheapest Flights to India

-Here are top tips that can land you the best flight offers for your next trip to India.
+Here are the top tips for landing the best flight offers for your next trip to India.